 The best thing to do is check at your local level for VSOs in your immediate area that can be of assistance.

 One example is Disabled American Veterans (DAV), which is committed to its ongoing relationship with veterans and is still working tirelessly to support veterans, families, and survivors.
 Currently, the DAV’s services are available online.
 The DAV can help veterans file claims, work through benefits allotments, and more.
 Find out how the DAV can help.

 If you’re in the middle of applying for a VA loan, it’s important you understand the changes to the process.
 Currently, the VA is exploring options to offer relief for veterans whose finances have been impacted by social distance, illness, job loss, or other factors.
 It asks lenders to offer leeway to veterans who can’t make their mortgage payments on time.
 Many veteran-friendly lenders have already issued statements indicating their willingness to work with veterans during these challenging times.

 If you’re in the middle of a loan application, the VA is working to ensure you can complete the paperwork electronically or by phone.

 If you’re experiencing financial hardship, contact your lender directly to discuss your personal situation.
 If your lender is unwilling to work with you, contact the VA to explore other options.

 The COVID-19 pandemic continues to unfold, and with it, new guidance is being issued.
 Stay current by following the information provided by your installation.

-The mission of USAA Bank is to serve its members and the military community and during the COVID-19 pandemic, they are doing just that.
-They recently released that they will be returning $520 million to its members who have an auto insurance policy, as most families have reduced their use of their personal vehicles.
-These members will receive a 20 percent credit on two months of premiums in the coming weeks.
-USAA is also offering late payment deferments and extensions for bank loans and life, health and auto insurance.
+Here is just one example, with USAA Bank, a prominent military financial institution.
+Last year, they returned $520 million to their members who have an auto insurance policy, as most families have reduced their use of their personal vehicles.
+Those members also received a 20 percent credit on two months of premiums.
+USAA is also offering late payment deferments and extensions for bank loans and life, health, and auto insurance.